Open-source BOS tomography dataset of high-speed flow over a flight body: Introduction

 Background-oriented schlieren (BOS) tomography is a non-intrusive, low-cost optical diagnostic that provides quantitative, spatially resolved measurements of the refractive index field, which can be converted under suitable conditions to density, temperature, or species \cite{Raffel2015, Schmidt2025}.
 Each BOS image encodes a two-component deflection field resulting from line-of-sight integration of refractive index gradients.
 When multiple views are available, or a single view of an axisymmetric or planar flow, components of the gradient field may be independently reconstructed and then integrated using a Poisson solver to recover the refractive index field.
 In practice, density is often directly reconstructed by assuming uniform composition, i.e., a constant Gladstone--Dale coefficient.
 These steps may be performed sequentially or combined into a unified workflow, and some methods also recover velocity and pressure (energy, temperature, etc.) via data assimilation \cite{Molnar2023}.

 Most BOS studies utilize single-camera measurements of axisymmetric flows \cite{Schmidt2025}, while engineering applications typically involve fully-3D fields.
-Reconstructing such flows requires multi-view imaging, with error decreasing exponentially as independent views are added.
-In practice, the number of perspectives is usually limited, especially for time-resolved measurements, where 5--15 views is typical \cite{Ota2011, Sourgen2012, Bathel2022, Takahashi2024, Yamagishi2025}.
+Reconstructing such flows requires multi-view imaging, with error inversely proportional to the number of views as independent views are added.
+In practice, the number of perspectives on offer is usually limited, especially for time-resolved measurements, where 5--15 views is typical \cite{Ota2011, Sourgen2012, Bathel2022, Takahashi2024, Yamagishi2025}.
 Accurate reconstruction in this regime requires prior information, such as flow symmetries, boundary conditions, or smoothness constraints.
 To advance research in this area, we have produced an open-source dataset featuring BOS measurements of high-speed flow over a model flight vehicle.
 The data include reference and deflected images from 70 perspectives, calibration data, deflection fields, and sample tomographic reconstructions.
 Along with these data, we include code for a neural-implicit reconstruction technique (NIRT) algorithm that is tailored for BOS tomography \cite{Molnar2025}.
-These resources are intended to support the development and benchmarking of BOS workflows, including deflection sensing, tomographic inversion, and data assimilation algorithms for compressible flows.
+These resources are intended to support the development and benchmarking of BOS workflows, including deflection sensing, tomographic reconstruction, and data assimilation algorithms for compressible flows.